POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Introduction

 The focal plane of each POEMMA telescope contains an edge sector that is optimized for optical Cherenkov detection, with an FoV of $\sim 30^{\circ} \times 9^{\circ}$ for neutrino observations.
-In diffuse flux neutrino mode, the POEMMA instruments will be tilted to cover a viewing area extending from $7^{\circ}$ below the horizon to $2^{\circ}$ above it, equivalent to covering \taon trajectories emerging from the Earth with elevation angles $\beta_{\rm tr}\lsim 20^\circ$~\cite{Guepin:2018yuf,Reno:2019jtr}.
+In POEMMA-limb mode, the POEMMA instruments will be tilted to cover a viewing area extending from $7^{\circ}$ below the horizon to $2^{\circ}$ above it, equivalent to covering \taon trajectories emerging from the Earth with elevation angles $\beta_{\rm tr}\lsim 20^\circ$~\cite{Guepin:2018yuf,PhysRevD.100.063010} while measuring the background Cherenkov signal from potential above-the-limb UHECRs.
 To follow a ToO flaring neutrino source, the POEMMA telescopes can quickly slew to larger angles below the horizon, keeping the source within the $\sim 30^{\circ} \times 9^{\circ}$ neutrino FoV, even after accounting for the few degree smearing due to the Cherenkov emission angle.